 The student conduct process addresses your obligations to Penn State University and the Code of Conduct.
 Any legal process in the courts or with a criminal case relates to your separate obligations to state and federal law.
 Therefore, whether or not you are found guilty in court has no impact on the Penn State conduct process.

 If you are charged by the University and accept responsibility, or if you are found responsible for charges, a discipline record is created.
 The record is considered part of your educational record and is kept for 7 years past your date of graduation.
 It can be reported outside the University for 3 years after graduation.
 Your record can also be disclosed to parties inside the University at any time if it is determined that they have a legitimate educational interest.
 Your record can be shared with you at any time, released to a court of law via subpoena, and in certain, limited circumstances, may also be shared with your parents or legal guardians.
-Click here for more information about discipline records.
+Information about discipline records.

 If you are in immediate danger, call 911 or 814-863-1111 (on campus) to summon assistance.
 Otherwise, call the Office of Student Conduct and make an appointment to consult with a case manager.
 Doing this does not commit you to being a part of a formal conduct process against another student, but may provide the opportunity to do so if a case develops.
 The case manager will gather information and, if necessary, put into motion a formal conduct process.
 The case manager can also help you access resources and victim services.
-A list of other available resources at the University is available here.
+A list of other resources at the University is available.